AP English Language

 Late submissions, schedule changes, illnesses, etc. will always be accommodated so long as a student contacts me ahead of time (excepting extreme/extenuating circumstances, of course).
 I only ask this to prepare students for college and the work world; it is an instructor or manager’s job to be kind, understanding, and flexible, so long as the student or worker is communicative! :)

-Course fee: $775 Early Bird / $800 After July 1
+Course fee: $850 Early Bird / $900 After July 1

-Length of course: Monday, Sept.
-1, 2025 to Wednesday, May 13, 2026
+Length of course: Tuesday, Sept.
+2, 2026 to Wednesday, ~May 13, 2027 (depending on Exam date)

 Breaks: No assignments will be due on U.S. National Holidays.
-Students will also have one week off for fall break, three days off for Thanksgiving (not including the weekend), 2.5 weeks over late December-New Years, and one week for Spring break.
+Students will also have one week off for fall break, three days off for Thanksgiving (not including the weekend), 3 weeks over late December-New Years, and one week for Spring break.

 Instructor:

 Kacie was homeschooled from fourth grade until college; she is a proud AP Homeschoolers “alumna” who still uses the thesis statement format Ms. Inspektor taught her in high-school and remains good friends with some of her AP Homeschoolers classmates.
-Outside of teaching and journalism, she can be found exploring the city, writing literary fiction (novels), painting (with oils), or pestering her friends (again) to come hiking in the Smokies with her.